-For a long time, we have been designing and developing software systems and improving it.
-Several architectures, technologies, and design patterns have evolved over these years.
+For a long time now, organizations have been designing and developing software systems and improving upon them year after year.
+Several architectures, technologies, and design patterns have evolved over the same time to keep up with the continuous changes.
 Microservices, or more commonly known as microservice architecture, is one of the architectural platforms emerged from the world of scalable systems, continuous development, polyglot programming, and decoupled applications.
-They segregate the platform with the help of service boundaries, which makes it easier to deploy and maintain each service individually.
+Microservices segregate the platform with the help of service boundaries, which makes it easier to deploy and maintain each service individually.
 Since each module is independent of each other, adding new features or scaling service becomes a lot easier and efficient.

 What are Microservices?

-Microservices is based on a very simple principle, single responsibility principle.
+Before we start discussing microservices and considerations when load testing, let’s understand briefly about microservices, its features, and benefits it possesses.
+Microservices are based on a very simple principle, single responsibility principle.
 Taking this term forward, microservices extend it to loosely couple services which can be developed, deployed, and maintained independently.
-It is about decomposing software development systems into autonomous units which are independently deployed and they communicate with each other via interface which is language agnostic and combined they solve a business problem statement.
+It is about decomposing software development systems into autonomous units which are independently deployed, and they communicate with each other via interface which is language agnostic and combined they solve a business problem statement.

 Key Features of Microservices

 - Each single unit or service is an independent, lightweight and loosely coupled.

 - Each service has its own code base which is developed and managed by a small team.

 - Each service can pick its own technology stack based on the problem statement they are solving.

 - Services has their own DevOps plan (develop, test, release, deploy, scale and maintain independently)

 - Services communicate with each other by using APIs and REST protocols over the internet.